sakshisubedi/design_pattern/src/com/creational/prototype/README.md

  - The pattern is useful to remove a bunch of boilerplate code, when the configuration required would be onerous.

 ## Cons
+ - Making a copy of an object can sometimes be complicated.
  - Cloning complex objects that have circular references might be very tricky.
  - It also hides concrete product classes from the client.
  - Overkill for a project that uses very few objects and/or does not have an underlying emphasis on the extension of prototype chains.